|

 Syllabus |

-Concept and characterization of Food Industries (FI).
-Relations between FI and agriculture: the model of separation/recombination.
-Preparation of raw material before processing.
-Heat processing.
-Food industry organization: processing equipment for different types of production and selection; production systems, food preservation by combined methods (techniques/associated functions, storage conditions and distribution systems along the manufacture steps).
-Emerging technologies.
-Applications in meat technology, fruits and vegetables, dairy products, oils and fats, cereal products, fishery products.
-Innovation vectors in food technology.
-Sensory evaluation and development of new products.
+Concept and characterization of Food Industries.
+Preparing raw materials for processing.
+Heat treatment of food.
+Organizing the food industry: processing; equipment for different types of production; and the respective selection.
+Food preservation using combined methods, associated techniques and functions, storage conditions and distribution systems in the manufacturing stages.
+Emerging technologies in the food sector.
+Applications in the processing of meat and meat products, fruit and vegetables, milk and dairy products, oils and fats, cereals and cereal products, and fishery products.
+Factors influencing the development of new food products.
+Innovation vectors.
+Sensory analysis and the development of new products.
 Food legislation and new products.

 |